Frequently Asked Questions

 How do you keep the Beginning School students safe from intruders when there are low fences and open doors?

 Rowland Hall has taken effective precautions to protect our community through live camera feed, locked main doors, and faculty and staff training to act upon a stranger entering the campus.
-Any visitor (including parents) needs to ring the camera doorbell for entrance to enter a main building.
-Our safety protocols were verified by a school security firm in a safety audit in 2019.
+Any visitors (including parents and caregivers) need to ring the camera doorbell for entrance to enter a main building.
+Our safety protocols were verified by a school security firm in a safety audit.

 Do you practice lockdown procedures, and how often?